VKG7125/SenseCAP-Solar-P1-Relay-Deployment/README.md

 ## 🏡 Deployment Process *(In Process—Brief Overview Only)*

-   * Plan to fasten to my tv antenna pole
+   * Plan to fasten to my TV antenna pole

 ## 📊 Testing & Validation *(In Process—Brief Overview Only)*